eldruin/ds1307-rs/README.md

 [`embedded-hal`]: https://github.com/rust-embedded/embedded-hal

 This driver allows you to:
 - Read and set date and time in 12-hour and 24-hour format.
-See: `get_datetime`
+See: `datetime`
 - Enable and disable the real-time clock.
 See: `set_running`
 - Read and write user RAM.
 See: `read_ram`
 - Control square-wave output.
 See: `enable_square_wave_output`